 Due to my arrogant and extremely self-righteous nature, when speaking to others I often lectured them in a condescending way, and in my actions I was a law unto myself.
 I always loved getting others to listen to me and was prone to showing off.
 Several times at gatherings, I gave fellowship about how I had handled problems in my work unit, how I had rebuked staff who hadn’t followed instructions and subdued them, as well as how my wife and daughter did what I told them to.
 Particularly when I shared fellowship on God’s words, I would say things like, “I believe this passage of God’s words means this,” and “this is what I think.”
 A brother saw that I was always revealing an arrogant and self-righteous disposition without being aware of it myself.
 He pointed this out to me at a gathering, saying that speaking and acting in this way was an expression of arrogance, self-righteousness, and unreasonableness.
 If anyone had exposed me that way in the past, and in front of so many people to boot, I would certainly have argued my own case and refuted them right away.
-But at the time, I chose to be silent without arguing or justifying myself, because these words from “Sermons and Fellowship on Entry Into Life” came to mind: “If you always say ‘I think’ when it comes to any subject you encounter, well, it is best that you let go of your opinions.
+But at the time, I chose to be silent without arguing or justifying myself, because these words from a sermon came to mind: “If you always say ‘I think’ with every subject you encounter, well, you had best let go of your opinions.
 I urge you to let go of your opinions and seek the truth.
 See what the words of God say.
-Your ‘opinion’ is not the truth! … You are too arrogant and self-right!
-In the face of the truth, you cannot even let go of and deny your own conceptions and illusions.
+Your ‘opinion’ is not the truth! … You are too arrogant and self-righteous!
+When faced with the truth, you cannot even let go of or deny your own notions and imaginings.
 You do not want to obey God in the slightest!
-Of those that truly seek the truth and truly have a heart that reveres God, who still says ‘I think’?
-This saying has already been eliminated.
-This is the revealing of the satanic disposition.”
+Of those who truly pursue the truth and truly have a heart that reveres God, who still says ‘I think’?
+This saying has already been eliminated, for by saying it one reveals one’s satanic disposition” (Sermons and Fellowship on Entry Into Life).
 This fellowship reminded me that, whenever I encountered an issue, words such as “I think,” “I maintain,” and “I believe” were generally on my lips, always starting with the word “I,” and myself always had the final say on everything.
 I believed that I could see through things myself, and could deal with problems.
 I always made others do as I said and obey me.
 By always regarding myself so highly, was that not precisely revealing an arrogant disposition?
 What that brother said to me when he pointed out my disposition was all true, and I should accept it.
 The things I believed emanated from my notions and imaginings, they came from Satan, and they were certainly not the truth.
 I thought about how, whether at home, at work, or amongst colleagues, I was always behaving as if I were number one.
 If anyone didn’t listen to me or did something out of line with my views, I would get angry and tell them off.
 The fact that I was capable of revealing these things meant that there was no place for God in my heart, that I did not honor God as great, but rather honored myself as great.
 That was generally how I spoke and behaved, proving what an incredibly arrogant disposition I have!

-I later read those words of God: “If you really have the truth within you, the path you walk will naturally be the correct path.
-Without the truth, it is easy to do evil and you would not be able to help yourself.
-For example, if you have arrogance and conceit inside you, it will be impossible to not defy God, but instead you would be made to defy Him.
-You wouldn’t do it on purpose; you would do it under the domination of your arrogant and conceited nature.
-Your arrogance and conceit would make you look down on God, it would make you see God as being of no account, it would make you exalt yourself, it would make you constantly put yourself on display and finally it would make you sit in God’s place and bear witness for yourself.
-In the end you would make your own ideas, your own thinking and your own conceptions into truths to be worshiped.
+I later read those words of God: “If you really possess the truth within you, the path you walk will naturally be the correct path.
+Without the truth, it is easy to do evil, and you will do it despite yourself.
+For example, if you had arrogance and conceit, you would find it impossible to keep from defying God; you would feel compelled to defy Him.
+You would not do it on purpose; you would do it under the domination of your arrogant and conceited nature.
+Your arrogance and conceit would make you look down on God and see Him as being of no account; they would cause you to exalt yourself, constantly put yourself on display, and, finally, sit in God’s place and bear testimony for yourself.
+In the end, you would turn your own ideas, your own thinking, and your own notions into truths to be worshiped.
 See how much evil is done by people under the dominance of their arrogant and conceited nature!
-To resolve their doing of evil, one must first resolve the problem of their nature.
-Without a change in disposition, it is not possible to fundamentally resolve this problem” (“Only by Pursuing the Truth Can You Obtain Changes in Your Disposition” in Records of Christ’s Talks).
+To resolve their evil acts, they must first resolve the problem of their nature.
+Without a change in disposition, it would not be possible to bring a fundamental resolution to this problem” (“Only by Pursuing the Truth Can You Obtain Changes in Your Disposition” in Records of Christ’s Talks).
 Every word spoken by God is the truth—I was utterly convinced.
 I thought of how I used to lecture others condescendingly at construction sites, around my colleagues, and when I was at home.
 All of this was me being dominated by my satanic, arrogant nature; it was not brought about because I’m an angry person, or because I have a bad temper or lack self-restraint.
-I believed myself to have caliber and talent and good earning power, so I thought of myself as better than others.
+I believed myself to have caliber and talent and good earning power, which fed my arrogance and became the currency of my life, so I thought of myself as better than others.
 I looked down on everyone else, I thought I was better than everyone else and always lorded over other people.
-These things fed my arrogance and became the currency of my life.
 I had found the source of my sin and had seen the perilous consequences of leaving my satanic and corrupt disposition unresolved.
 And so I made an effort to look up and read many of God’s words judging and exposing man’s arrogant nature, and reflected on myself in comparison.
 Through God’s words of judgment and revealing as well as the fellowship of brothers and sisters in gatherings, I began to gain a shallow understanding of my own arrogant nature.
 I saw that I was not in fact better than anyone else, and that my ability and wealth had all been bestowed by God, so I had nothing to boast about.
 If God hadn’t bestowed wisdom and intelligence on me, if God hadn’t blessed me, what could I have done just relying on myself?
 There are so many talented people in the world; why do they toil and rush about all their lives just to end up empty-handed?
 I also found the path to resolve my arrogant nature within God’s words, which was to accept more of being pruned and dealt with by brothers and sisters, to accept more of the judgment, chastisement, trials and refinement of God, reflect on myself in light of God’s words, achieve true self-knowledge and self-hatred, and to no longer act according to my satanic disposition but to act in accordance with God’s words.
 I later experienced many instances of being judged and chastised, pruned and dealt with, and I experienced many setbacks and failures.
 My knowledge of my satanic nature and corrupt essence was gradually deepened, and I also gained a shallow understanding of God’s greatness, righteousness and holiness.
 The more I came to know God’s righteousness and holiness, the more I saw my own filthiness, lowliness, insignificance and pitifulness.
 The things which I thought important before or had boasted about, I then felt weren’t even worth mentioning.
 Before I knew it, my arrogant disposition began to change.
 Whoever said something that was correct—brothers and sisters, my colleagues, or my family—I would accept it.
 I no longer spoke to others condescendingly, but acted with humility and I was no longer a law unto myself.
 Whenever an issue arose I would discuss it with others, and I would act according to whoever’s suggestion was correct.
 Slowly, my relationships with those around me began to normalize.
 I had peace and joy in my heart, and I felt that I was finally living out a bit of a human likeness.